Glossary

 Uncontested

 When no response is filed or the spouses apply for the divorce together by filing a Notice of Joint Family Claim.
-It's how to get a divorce when the parties agree about the divorce and related issues (for example, parenting, support, and property division).
+It's how to get a divorce when the parties agree on how to deal with parenting, support, property and debt, and other family law issues.
 May be called either undefended or uncontested divorce.

 Undue hardship